MicrosoftDocs/cpp-docs/docs/cpp/enumerations-cpp.md

  Notice that the line `hand = account_num;` still causes the error that occurs with unscoped enums, as shown earlier.
 It is allowed with an explicit cast.
 However, with scoped enums, the attempted conversion in the next statement, `account_num = Suit::Hearts;`, is no longer allowed without an explicit cast.

-## Enums with no enumerators (Visual Studio 2017 version 15.3 and later)
+## Enums with no enumerators
-By defining an enum (regular or scoped) with an explicit underlying type and no enumerators, you can in effect introduce a new integral type that has no implicit conversion to any other type.
+**Visual Studio 2017 version 15.3 and later**:By defining an enum (regular or scoped) with an explicit underlying type and no enumerators, you can in effect introduce a new integral type that has no implicit conversion to any other type.
 By using this type instead of its built-in underlying type, you can eliminate the potential for subtle errors caused by inadvertent implicit conversions.

 ```cpp